CARNE ASADA STREET TACOS EXPLODING WITH FLAVOR AND YOUR FAVORITE TOPPINGS with just minutes of prep!

 HOW TO COOK STREET TACOS:

 - GRILL: Take care to grease your clean grill grates well with oil.
 Next, close the lid and heat to the highest heat and WAIT to add your steak until the grill reaches temperature, this could take up to 15 minutes, so be patient.
 Add your steak and reduce heat to medium-high heat.
 This temperature ensures a smokey charred outside, and pink juicy inside.
-Grill steak for 7 to 10 minutes per side, turning once, for medium, depending on the thickness.
-For medium well, continue cooking steak over indirect flame for an additional 5-10 minutes per side, depending on thickness.
+Grill steak for 5 to 6 minutes per side, turning once, for medium, depending on the thickness.

 - OVEN ROASTED: You may also broil your carne asada which mimics the high directional heat of the grill.
 Place carne asada on a baking sheet.
 Broil 8 inches away from the broiler for 7-10 minutes on each side or until it reaches desired temperature.